PKNate/P10-I2C/README.md

 # P10-I2C
-A turn and slip indicator using a gyroscope and a magnetometer, shown on a 128x64 OLED screen.
+##Final project for Microsystems

-Final project for Microsystems
+A turn and slip indicator on a PIC18F4550, using a gyroscope/accelerometer (MPU6050 GY-521) and a magnetometer (QMC5883 GY-273), shown on a 128x64 OLED screen (SSD1306).

 - Arduino sketches from https://naylampmechatronics.com/
 - I2C library from https://github.com/jrowberg/i2cdevlib